Mike Piazza: International baseball

-Prior to the start of the 2006 MLB season, Piazza represented Italy in the 2006 World Baseball Classic.
+Before the 2006 MLB season, Piazza represented Italy in the 2006 World Baseball Classic.

 Piazza was the Italian National Baseball team's hitting coach at the 2009 and 2013 World Baseball Classic.
 He was an instructor for the Italian Baseball Academy when it won back-to-back European Baseball Championships in 2010 and 2012.

-On Nov.
-13, 2019, Piazza announced that he would manage the Italian National Baseball team in the 2020 European Baseball Championship and the 2021 World Baseball Classic.
+On November 13, 2019, Piazza announced that he would manage the Italian National Baseball team in the 2020 European Baseball Championship and the 2021 World Baseball Classic.
 Due to the coronavirus pandemic and cancellation of the 2020 European Baseball Club competitions, Piazza was unable to do so.

 Reggiana

 In 2016, Piazza purchased a majority ownership stake of the third-division Italian soccer club A.C.
 Reggiana in Reggio Emilia, with an estimated investment of $3 million.
 His interest grew from his friendship with former Italian soccer player Maurizio Franzone.

-However, after two seasons of ownership and a controversial playoff loss to Robur Siena (with a penalty called in the 96th minute) Piazza put the team up for sale.
+After two seasons of ownership and a controversial playoff loss to Robur Siena (with a penalty called in the 96th minute) Piazza put the team up for sale.
 Finding no buyers, and faced with mounting costs, including rent, the club ceased operations in July 2018.
 In December 2018 the team declared bankruptcy for the third time in twenty years.
 Piazza and his wife had feuded with Luca Vecchi, then mayor of Reggio Emilia, during their time as owners of the club.